 The Standards for Attorney Sanctions for Professional Misconduct "set forth a means for determining the appropriate disciplinary sanction in a particular case and to ensure consistency across cases dealing with similar misconduct and surrounding circumstances."
-(Rules Proc.
-Of State Bar, tit.
-IV, Stds.
-For Atty.
-Sanctions for Prof. Misconduct, Std.
-1.1; hereinafter "Standards.")
-The Standards help fulfill the primary purposes of discipline, which include: protection of the public, the courts, and the legal profession; maintenance of the highest professional standards; and preservation of public confidence in the legal profession.
-(See, Standard 1.1; In re Morse (1995) 11 Cal.4th 184, 205.)
+(Rules Proc. of State Bar, tit.
+IV, Stds. for Atty.
+Sanctions for Prof. Misconduct, std.
+1.1.
+All further references to standards are to this source.)
+The standards help fulfill the primary purposes of discipline, which include: protection of the public, the courts and the legal profession; maintenance of the highest professional standards; and preservation of public confidence in the legal profession.
+(See std.
+1.1; In re Morse (1995) 11 Cal.4th 184, 205.)

-Although not binding, the Standards are entitled to "great weight" and should be followed "whenever possible" in determining the level of discipline.
-(In re Silverton (2005) 36 Cal.4th 81, 92 (quoting In re Brown (1995) 12 Cal.4th 205, 220 and In re Young (1989) 49 Cal.3d 257, 267, fn.
-11).)
-Adherence to the Standards in the great majority of cases serves the valuable purpose of eliminating disparity and assuring consistency, that is, the imposition of similar attorney discipline for instances of similar attorney misconduct.
+Although not binding, the standards are entitled to "great weight" and should be followed "whenever possible" in determining level of discipline.
+(In re Silverton (2005) 36 Cal.4th 81, 92, quoting In re Brown (1995) 12 Cal.4th 205, 220 and In re Young (1989) 49 Cal.3d 257, 267, fn.
+11.)
+Adherence to the standards in the great majority of cases serves the valuable purpose of eliminating disparity and assuring consistency, that is, the imposition of similar attorney discipline for instances of similar attorney misconduct.
 (In re Naney (1990) 51 Cal.3d 186, 190.)
-If a recommendation is at the high end or low end of a Standard, an explanation must be given as to how the recommendation was reached.
-(Standard 1.1.)
+If a recommendation is at the high end or low end of a standard, an explanation must be given as to how the recommendation was reached.
+(Std.
+1.1.)
 "Any disciplinary recommendation that deviates from the Standards must include clear reasons for the departure."
-(Standard 1.1; Blair v.
-State Bar (1989) 49 Cal.3d 762, 776 & fn.
+(Std.
+1.1; Blair v.
+State Bar (1989) 49 Cal.3d 762, 776, fn.
 5.)

-In determining whether to impose a sanction greater or less than that specified in a given Standard, in addition to the factors set forth in the specific Standard, consideration is to be given to the primary purposes of discipline; the balancing of all aggravating and mitigating circumstances; the type of misconduct at issue; whether the client, public, legal system or profession was harmed; and the member's willingness and ability to conform to ethical responsibilities in the future.
+In determining whether to impose a sanction greater or less than that specified in a given standard, in addition to the factors set forth in the specific standard, consideration is to be given to the primary purposes of discipline; the balancing of all aggravating and mitigating circumstances; the type of misconduct at issue; whether the client, public, legal system or profession was harmed; and the member's willingness and ability to conform to ethical responsibilities in the future.
 (Stds.
 1.7(b) and (c).)